Upstats/Worker/README.md

 1. Deploy [UpStats](https://gitHub.com/upstats/upstats#getting-started)
 2. Follow [Wiki](https://github.com/Upstats/Worker/wiki/Deploy-with-Docker) to Deploy.

+## Usage

+* Open /login to Login to Dashboard
+* Use Telegram Bot Username without @ to add Telegram Bots.
+* New Admins should use /register to register themselves.
+* You can delete or edit Systems by Clicking Respective Icons.

 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.